ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can maintain an Observable resource to send notifications to Clients when the keying material is updated.
 Such a notification would have the same payload as the Key Re-Distribution Response defined in {{ssec-key-redistribution-response}}.

-* Can send the payload of the Key Re-Distribution Response in a multicast request to the members of the group.
+* Can send the payload of the Key Re-Distribution Response in a multicast requests to the members of the group, using secure rekeying schemes such as TBD.

 * Can send unicast requests to each Client over a secure channel, with the Key Re-Distribution Response as payload.